 The modeled engine is a six cylinder Scania diesel engine equipped with exhaust gas recirculation (EGR) and a variable geometry turbocharger (VGT).
-The model focuses on the gas flow in the engine and is described in [Wahlström, 2006].
-To be better suited for residual generation, it was modified in [Kingstedt and Johansson, 2008].
+The model focuses on the gas flow in the engine and is described in [27].
+To be better suited for residual generation, it was modified in [15].
 The modified model contains in total 50 equations, 47 unknown variables, and 11 known variables.
 The variables represent physical quantities such as pressures, temperatures, and rotational speeds.
 The model consists of 8 differential equations and 42 algebraic equations, i.e. the model is a differential-algebraic equation.
+A description of the differentiated variables (states or descriptor variables) and measured variables is shown in Table 1.